jeremy-j-ackso/sometimes-jeremy-thinks/content/post/experimenting-with-gitlab-ci.md

 I immediately started reading up on services in `docker-compose`, again noticing the similarity to the GitLab CI documentation on how services work.
-I was able to get a `couchdb:2.1.1` container to talk to my ubuntu container very quickly, just testing it with bash, and based on that messing around I came to the conclusion that I could set up some Express routes to talk to this datbase.
+I was able to get a `couchdb:2.1.1` container to talk to my ubuntu container very quickly, just testing it with `curl`, and based on that messing around I came to the conclusion that I could set up some Express routes to talk to this datbase.
 So I did.

 I wrote tests for it as well, and figured out how I could run arbitrary commands on my containers so that I could do local runs of my test suite.
-This also took another problem that had been vexxing me for a long time: I no longer needed to mock a database for my test suite.
+This also solved another problem that had been vexxing me for a long time: I no longer needed to mock a database for my test suite.
 I could just set up an empty docker container with my database all set up to use for testing against, which would be more like real life anyhow.